gatewaycash/gateway/modules/docs/docs/api.html.md

 registration request to create a new Platforms user.

-The new user will be exclusively owned by the platform and any payments sent to their `merchantID` will be subject to the commissions of the platform.
+The new user will be exclusively owned by the platform and any payments sent to their `merchantID` will be subject to the commissions and policies of the platform.

 <aside class="notice">
-No, Platforms users can not create their own platforms.
+No, Platforms users can't create their own platforms.
 Nice try :)
 </aside>

 ## Creating a Platform